Hey Hey!

 Image supplied by Afro Nation

-Working in association with the likes of Hennessy, Converse, Rolling Stone Africa, Spotify, BBC 1XTRA and Visit Portugal, Afro Nation continues to evolve into a truly global entity attracting the biggest brands, stakeholders and greatest talents and from all over the world.
-And with this, artists across the spectrum - be they in the upper echelons of the industry, or emerging – are presented with the opportunity and platform to significantly propel their profile on this global stage.
+Working in association with the likes of Hennessy, Converse, Rolling Stone Africa, Spotify, BBC 1XTRA and Visit Portugal, Afro Nation continues to evolve into a truly global entity attracting the biggest brands, stakeholders and greatest talents from all over the world.
+And with this, artists across the spectrum - be they in the upper echelons of the industry or emerging – are presented with the opportunity and platform to significantly propel their profile on this global stage.

 Image supplied by Afro Nation

-And it is within this diverse mix of talents that we found Gabzy listed on the billing, making his return to the Afro Nation stage after his 2023 debut.
-Genre fluid in his approach (uniquely blending Afrobeats with UK Soul and other influences), he for some time has stood out as one of the more captivating voices and songwriters in the Afrobeats universe, for his unique introspective exploration of themes surrounding love and emotions.
-With songs such as “In Fact” “Perfect Combi” and “Toxic”, the smooth sounding serenader has begun carving his own lane within Afrobeats soundscapes, and is continuing his steady ascension.
-And at the end of his set – this being my first time seeing him live - I could clearly see that he left the ladies smitten for more.
+And it is within this diverse mix of talents that we found Gabzy (real name Gabriel Akinyemi) listed on the billing, making his return to the Afro Nation stage after his 2023 debut.
+Genre fluid in his approach (uniquely fusing Afrobeats with Soul, R&B and other influences), he for some time has stood out as one of the more captivating voices and songwriters in the Afrobeats universe, for his introspective exploration of themes surrounding love and emotions.

 Image supplied by Afro Nation